northox/roundcube-yubikey-plugin/README.md

 # roundcube-yubikey-plugin
 Use Yubico's YubiKey to authentication on [Roundcube webmail](http://roundcube.net/).

-The plugin is known to be working in production with Roundcube version 0.9, 0.8 and 0.7.
+The plugin is known to be working in production with Roundcube version from 1.0 to 0.7.

 ##Features
 - Support alternative API servers - see `yubikey_api_url`